ucan-wg/invocation/README.md

 For example, if `alice@example.com` delegates her `web3.storage` storage quota to `bob@example.com`, it may be beneficial for all of the related `web3.storage` services to cache this information.
 If this were to be understood as an invocation, then gossiping this information would lead to validation failures due to principal misalignment in the certificate chain.

-By distinguishing invocation from delegation, agents are able to understand the user intention, and this handle such messages accordingly.
+By distinguishing invocation from delegation, agents are able to understand the user intention, and handle such messages accordingly.
 Receipt of an invocation with misaligned principles will fail, but a delegation may be held in e.g. Bob's proxy inbox to be acted on when he comes online or widely distributed across the `web3.storage` infrastructure.

 ## 1.3 Separation of Concerns